 In a sense, the global has always been an Umwelt harboring the apparently expansive 500-year mercantile and colonial projects, a smuggled in small ecology and world perfect for human thinking that helps separate humans from the planet, from the larger world that is the condition of possibility for their very existence.
 It is the domestication of the wild planetary plenty to reinscribe the comfy, non-threatening Umwelt of the volk or self by reterritorializing it elsewhere.

 To the end, Uexküll resisted the mechanistic vision of evolution and nature’s taxonomies represented by Haeckel and his wide-reaching influence.
 Haeckel might have carried the day within the contributions of biology and natural history, but von Uexküll’s constitution of the solipsistic closed world of the Umwelt more accurately describes, I would argue, the noetic outlook where natural history and human history intersect, especially with regard to the world view held by the global order, especially in its technocentric geopolitical realignment post-World War II.
-This is the case in spite of his ”puckish cameo appearance” in thinkers such as Gilles Deleuze and Giorgi Agamben and fields ranging from critical animal studies, post-humanities and biosemiotics, which seemingly would have placed his thought in the planetarity model.
+This is the case in spite of his ”puckish cameo appearance” in thinkers such as Gilles Deleuze and Giorgio Agamben and fields ranging from critical animal studies, post-humanities and biosemiotics, which seemingly would have placed his thought in the planetarity model.
 These are partial readings of a wide-ranging and complex thinker (Winthrop-Young 2010).
 We are wise to remember that Uexküll “is a highly detachable theorist,” whose work makes easy-pickings for selective readings (Winthrop-Young 2010).

 My own admittedly partial reading of him concentrates, for this essay, on the persistence of the solipsistic scope afforded in the contained Umwelt, as found in the epigraph to this section.
 Even though he penned a treatise imploring biologists not to abstain from taking part in electoral politics, his solipsistic and self-contained Umwelt found its way into his writings on State Biology, encompassing anatomy, physiology and pathology (Klinke 2023).
 A similar move occurs with nations, especially those during wartime, as Uexküll argues in a Second World War essay positing an English bubble very different from the one inhabited by Germans.
 In other words, a scaled-up and disconnected Umwelt is repeated not only in global perspectives (contradicting the global’s expansive embrace) but into multispecies planetarity too.